 Exped Dura 8R $250 Air pad 7.8 4-season

-As we mentioned above, a few other factors will help dictate what R-value you need, including your sleeping position and surface.
+As we mentioned above, a few other factors will help dictate which R-value you need, including your sleeping position and surface.
 Sleeping on your back more evenly distributes your weight, while side sleepers might not get the most out of their pad’s R-value (if this sounds like you, a substantial, thick pad like the Sea to Summit Ether Light XT Insulated is a good option).
 In terms of sleeping on snow—a question we often receive—you don’t necessarily need a warmer pad.
 Snow is a very poor conductor, and bedding down on the white stuff can actually be a lot warmer than sleeping on dirt or rock in the winter.
-That said, it’s a good idea for all cold-weather camping to pair your air or self-inflating pad with a foam mattress for insurance in case of a leak.
+That said, it’s a good idea for all cold-weather camping to pair your air or self-inflating pad with a foam mattress for extra assurance in case of a leak.
 And the good news is that R-values are additive, so you get increased warmth when you stack multiple pads.

 Sleeping Pad R-Value (Exped DownMat)

-For winter camping, you'll want a pad with an R-value of 5 or more
+For winter camping, you'll want a pad with an R-value of 5 or more | Credit: Brian McCurdy

 Are R-Values Standardized?

-This is an excellent—and timely—question.
 Up until 2020, there was no standardization for how companies measured R-value.
 Therm-a-Rest and Sea to Summit, for example, had their own testing facilities, while brands like Exped used third-party researchers to do the testing for them.
 And some companies merely estimated their R-values.
 As a result, one brand’s 3.2 might have been another brand’s 4.5—meaning there was no way to compare pads with any accuracy.
 Further, some manufacturers (notable companies include Big Agnes and Nemo) forewent the R-value rating entirely, opting for temperature ratings instead.

 Sleeping pad (Nemo Flyer R-value)

 The good news: That all changed in 2020.
 Thanks to Therm-a-Rest, REI, and MEC (Canada’s gear cooperative), there is now a standard for R-values, set in place by ASTM International (a global testing body).
-Similar to the ISO/EN rating for sleeping bags, the goal is to allow consumers to compare a variety of pads like for like.
+Similar to the ISO/EN rating for sleeping bags, the goal is to allow consumers to compare a variety of pads like-for-like.
 REI and MEC now require that every pad they carry (which accounts for a large portion of the market) has an ASTM R-value, making ratings much more accurate and dependable across the board.

 How is R-Value Tested?